 Contributing to IRAs is an excellent way to save for retirement.
-Both traditional and Roth IRAs offer tax-advantaged benefits, either tax-deferred for a traditional IRA, or tax-free for a Roth IRA.
+Both traditional and Roth IRAs offer tax-advantaged benefits, either tax-deferred for a traditional IRA or tax-free for a Roth IRA.
 Which one is best for you, however, depends on your current and future financial circumstances.
-Even if your ability to predict the future is limited, there are a few IRA guidelines you can follow to get the biggest bang for your retirement dollars.
+Even if your ability to predict the future is limited, you can follow a few IRA guidelines to get the biggest bang for your retirement dollars.

-For 2022, the contribution limits for IRAs are the lesser of $6,000 or the amount of earned income.
-There is an additional $1,000 catch-up contribution available for those who are 50+.
-Contributions are allowed in both a Roth and a traditional IRA, but the total for all IRA contributions cannot exceed $6,000, or $7,000 if 50+.
+For 2023, the contribution limits for IRAs are $6,500 or the amount of earned income, whichever is less.
+An additional $1,000 catch-up contribution is available for those who are 50+.
+Contributions are allowed in both a Roth and a traditional IRA, but the total for all IRA contributions cannot exceed $6,500 or $7,500 if 50+.

-To contribute to a traditional or Roth IRA, you, or a spouse, must have earned income for the tax year.
+To contribute to a traditional or Roth IRA, you or a spouse must have earned income for the tax year.
 Earned income means from employment or self-employment.
-It does not include investment income, or dividends, interest, or any other non-earned income.
+It does not include investment income, dividends, interest, or any other non-earned income.

 Traditional IRA vs. Roth IRA